 ETFs make money the same way mutual funds and index funds make money– through dividends and capital gains when buying and selling.

 Capital Gains: Investors can also sell fund shares when they go up in price, making a gain in the difference between when they bought the fund and when they sold it.
 This is called a capital gain.

 Dividends on stocks held in the funds portfolio: A dividend is like a thank you from a company to investors for holding their stocks.
 Not all investments have them, but when buying a stock or fund, this information should be readily available.
 These dividends get paid out to investors once a year (sometimes quarterly or more) and investors usually get the choice to get a check from the mutual fund or reinvest the earnings in the mutual fund.

-There are HUNDREDS of ETFs that you can buy on the market today.
+There are thousands of ETFs that you can buy on the market today.
 Some of the most popular ones are:

 - SPDR S&P 500 (SPY): This is the oldest ETF that tracks the S&P 500.

 - Invesco QQQ (QQQ): This tracks the Nasdaq 100, which contains technology stocks.